radar/ryanbigg.com/_posts/2015-07-08-deploying-a-rails-application-on-ubuntu-passenger-edition.markdown

 We will now install Ruby 2.2.2 system-wide by running this command:

 ```
-ruby-install --system ruby 2.2.2
+ruby-install --system ruby 2.2.2 -- --disable-install-rdoc
 ```

 We're installing it system-wide so that it's available for all users on this machine.
+The `--disable-install-rdoc` tells Ruby to skip the part about installing RDoc documentation for Ruby on this machine.
+This is a production machine and we don't need RDoc.

 > Eventually, we'll be having each application have its own user on this machine.
 While we *could* use `ruby-install` on a per-user basis, it makes much more sense (and is easier!) to have it on a system-wide level.